- What are the benefits of reading for teenagers?

 10. The Curious Incident of the Dog in the Night-Time by Mark Haddon:

-Christopher is a brutally honest voice in his own story, as he views life in a very literal way, it is heavily implied that he has autism due to his very particular behaviors and unawareness of others emotions and nuances.
+Christopher is a brutally honest voice in his own story, and it’s heavily implied that he has autism.
 The investigation leads Christopher to discover some unexpected truths closer to home that will intrigue readers until the last page.

 11. On the Road by Jack Kerouac:

-Classic Americana literature telling the story of a 16-year-old with little money in his pocket going on a series of road trips across the United States.
+This is classic Americana literature telling the story of a young man with little money in his pocket going on a series of road trips across the United States.
 This is a revealing story of the underbelly of American culture and lost youth in the context of life after war, and life with jazz, poetry and drugs.

-The story is written while the author traversed America in search of inspiration, many have credited a desire to take a road trip in their youth to reading On the Road.
-In fact, this title is referenced as paving the way as the first of many novels about road trips that followed.
+The story was written while the author traversed America in search of inspiration, and many have credited a desire to take a road trip in their youth to reading On the Road.
+In fact, this book is generally considered to have paved the way as the first of many novels about road trips.

 12. The Catcher in the Rye by JD.
 Salinger:

 A teenage story that conveys how the Second World War shaped Americans growing up.
-The narrator, Holden is a likeable albeit flawed 16-Year-old boy and although based on the 1950s, has a modern voice.
-Holden takes the reader on a journey through a few days of his life in December, grieving the loss of his sibling and carrying the burden of expectation from his Private School education.
-His own worries lead Holden to have a psychological crisis that unfolds on the page .
+The narrator, Holden, is a likeable albeit flawed 16-year-old boy whose voice is fairly modern despite the fact that the story is set in the early 1950s.
+Holden takes the reader on a journey through a few days of his life in December, grieving the loss of his brother Allie and carrying the burden of expectation from his private school education.
+His own worries lead Holden to have a psychological crisis that unfolds on the page.

 At one time the book was banned from the classroom for themes including strong language, sex and violence.
-Today we can consider this book ultimately about preserving the innocence of children.
+Today, the novel is considered ultimately to be about preserving the innocence of children.

 Powerful, essential and poignant messages are communicated in these timeless books for teenagers that every teen should read.